recoverycompanion/reco/docs/index.md

 </p>

 ### Chatbot & Summarization Engine Evaluation
 We developed evaluation criteria based on insights from domain experts, focusing on the chatbot’s ability to gather relevant patient data, exhibit empathy, and ensure summarization accuracy.
 These criteria were used for manual human evaluation of RECO-generated transcripts and summaries.

-In addition to manual evaluation, we created an LLM-as-a-judge system to automatically assess the transcripts and summaries against the established criteria.
+We also created an LLM-as-a-judge system to automatically assess the transcripts and summaries against the established criteria.
 This system was iterated upon and validated against human evaluation results, ensuring it matched human judgment on most evaluation criteria.
 With a validated LLM-as-a-judge system in place, we were able to make scalable, iterative improvements to the RECO system.

 <p align="center">
     <img src="images/Model_Evaluation.png" img width="75%"/>